Newspaper Page Text

 three white men of the murder of

-a Negro.
+a Negro

-Shortly after Silk's arrest. he
+Shortly after Silk's arrest he

 admitted to the same story as told

-by Verder on his deathbed.
-But
+by Verder on his deathbed But

-when the trial came. he changed
+when the trial came, he changed

-He brought his 16-vear-old sister
+He brought his 16-year-old sister

 into the story.
-The claim was mad»
+The claim was mad?

-colored man and that Silk's worry
+colored man and that Silk', wnny

 over this had driven him into a